romana/vpc-router/PLUGINS.md

 ## Location, naming convention and base class

+The vpc-router comes with a number of 'integrated plugins'.
+These do not add a lot of additional prerequisites and are relatively simple in their functionality.
+However, it is also possible to develop more complex plugins in their own repository ('external plugins'), which is discussed further below.

-The watcher plugins are located in the directory `vpcrouter/watcher/plugins/`.
+The integrated watcher plugins - those that come standard with vpc-router - are located in the directory `vpcrouter/watcher/plugins/`.

 The `-m` option on the vpc-router command line chooses the 'mode': This is nothing but the name of the watcher plugin.
 It has to match the Python file